5 things to know about the Hamas militant group's unprecedented attack on Israel

 UNPRECEDENTED INFILTRATION

-Hamas claimed its fighters had taken several Israelis captive in the enclave, releasing gruesome videos of militants dragging bloodied soldiers across the ground and standing over dead bodies, some of them stripped to their underwear.
-It said that senior Israeli military officers were among the captives.
+Hamas claimed its fighters took several Israelis captive in the enclave, releasing gruesome videos of militants dragging bloodied soldiers across the ground and standing over dead bodies, some of them stripped to their underwear.
+It said senior Israeli military officers were among the captives.

 The videos could not immediately be verified but matched geographic features of the area.
 Fears that Israelis had been kidnapped evoked the 2006 capture of soldier Gilad Shalit, whom Hamas-linked militants seized in a cross-border raid.
 Hamas held Shalit for five years until he was exchanged for over 1,000 Palestinian prisoners held by Israel.